Tails86/ansi-string/README.md

 #### apply_formatting

 The method `AnsiString.apply_formatting()` is provided to append formatting to a previously constructed `AnsiString`.
+The method `AnsiStr.apply_formatting()` works similarly except it returns a new object since `AnsiStr` is immutable.

 Example: